What are Estimated Views?

 • If the article is on the homepage or deeper in the site - If the coverage was on the homepage it will receive more of the overall traffic but if it’s hidden deeper, fewer people are likely to find it

-If you would like to know more, this article has more information on why we crested Estimated Views; The problem it solves, our methodology + FAQS relating to it.
+- This article has more information on why we created Estimated Views; The problem it solves, our methodology + FAQS relating to it.

 Did this answer your question?